 - The CET is participating in testing of Workspace, an internal SUNY alternative to Facebook, to promote faculty conversation about teaching.

-- Arranged for the Fall semester, the CET will host a real time virtual tour of the Asia Museum in San Francisco with museum curator and Professor Kynghee Pyun.
+- On November 13, the CET will host a real time virtual tour of the Asia Museum in San Francisco with museum curator and Professor Kynghee Pyun.

 - In Fall 2017, the Art Market MA degree will shift from a four-semester to a three-semester program.
 This will increase curriculum flexibility in the program.